LSBDT/SkewC/README.md

 ```

 ## Utilities
-* A collection of scripts for farther analysis.
+* A collection of scripts for further analysis.
 ### geneLength.pl
 * Simply print out gene length of a BED file.
 ```